Frequently Asked Questions

 Write “Primary Place of Employment” on the form for you primary place of employment.
 On the other form(s) add a note that identifies the name of your primary place of employment.
 For example, if you work mostly at the SOCCCD and more limited hours at MtSAC, you would fill out the form for MtSAC and add the note: “Primary place of employment is SOCCCD.”
 You would also fill out a form for SOCCCD and write on it “Primary place of employment.”

-Do not fill in fee amounts on the forms.
+Do not fill in due amounts on the forms.

 Submit the completed forms via any of the three methods listed on this website.
 CTA will use the forms to communicate with the appropriate local associations to adjust payroll deductions.

-11. I already provided information that I work at another district, but payroll still deducted more than $6 in dues or fees from my paycheck.
+7. I already provided information that I work at another district, but payroll still deducted more than $6 in dues from my paycheck.

 There is no sliding scale for dues, just one rate for part-time faculty.
 However, if you teach less than 3 LHE in Fall or Spring, you are eligible for dues reimbursement for that semester.
 Please see the Dues Reimbursement Request Form under “Documents and Links” in the menu bar to the left, which outlines the requirements to receive reimbursement.
 You must complete the Dues Reimbursement Request Form after your last paycheck for each semester AND you must have submitted a Membership Enrollment Form, which can also be found under “Documents and Links.”